projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 ### Create your feature branch

-Once an issue is assigned to you, make a new feature branch off the latest `dev` branch.
+Make a new feature branch off the latest `master` branch.
 You can do this by entering these commands in your terminal:

 ```bash
 git checkout dev